gordonmeyrath/MioCity-Network/PRESENTATION_MAINTENANCE.md

 # MioCity Network - Presentation Maintenance Guide

-> **Autonomous Documentation System - Keeping the Public Presentation Current**
+> **Keeping the Public Presentation Current**

 ---

 ## 📋 Overview

 This document tracks the maintenance and update process for the MioCity Network public presentation materials.
-The AI assistant is responsible for keeping these documents synchronized with all development progress.

 ---